 One key question is whether you can trust the data center where the VPN server is located.

 VPN services will rent, lease, or colocate servers in data centers all over the world for their network.
-These servers will be fully encrypted, secured, and under control of the VPN provider, thereby preventing third-party access to sensitive user data and traffic.
+These servers will be fully encrypted, secured, and under the control of the VPN provider, thereby preventing third-party access to sensitive user data and traffic.

 What can the data center see with an encrypted VPN server?